akghani/akghani.github.io/content/authors/admin/_index.md

 ---

-I’m a Cognitive Neuroscientist & Data Analyst interested in data visualization, statistical problem solving, and data storytelling.
+I’m a passionate Research Data Analyst working at the intersection of neuroscience, psychology, and pharmacology.
+I transform complex datasets into transparent, reproducible insights through R-based pipelines, Quarto documentation, and SPSS analyses.
+My clear visualizations and concise reports empower both research teams and stakeholders to make data-driven decisions with confidence.